google-deepmind/mujoco/doc/XMLreference.rst

    When this flag is enabled, :ref:`mj_inverse` will  interpret ``qacc`` as having been computed from the difference of two sequential velocities, and undo the above modification.

-.. _option-flag-sensornoise:

-:at:`sensornoise`: :at-val:`[disable, enable], "disable"`
-   This flag enables the simulation of sensor noise.
-When disabled (which is the default) noise is not added to sensordata, even if the sensors specify non-zero noise amplitudes.
-When enabled, zero-mean Gaussian noise is added to the underlying deterministic sensor data.
-Its standard deviation is determined by the noise parameter of each sensor.

 .. _option-flag-multiccd: